Sruthy03/Sruthy03/README.md

-I am Sruthy Kannath Senior software Engineer with 6 years of experience in software development whoes aspire to be a Data analyst
+I am Sruthy Kannath Senior software Engineer with 6 years of experience in software development whoes aspire to be a software proffesional